LalaIAm/cline-novelist/memory-bank/progress.md

   - Protected route implementation for secure access to authenticated features
   - Redux state management for authentication state

+- **Database Schema Design completed**:
+  - Implemented comprehensive data models for novel management:
+    - Novel model with collaboration capabilities
+    - Version model for version control and branching
+    - Chapter and Scene models for narrative structure
+    - Beat model for granular narrative control
+    - Character model with detailed attributes
+    - Relationship model for character connections
+    - PlotElement model for timeline and structure tracking
+    - Comment model with polymorphic references for feedback
+  - Created relationships between models
+  - Designed comprehensive indexing strategy for efficient querying
+  - Implemented MongoDB schema with proper validation and middleware
+  - Added virtual fields for computed properties and relationships
+  - Created central model index file for easier imports
+  - Documented schema with ER diagram and detailed descriptions
+  - Designed for AI integration with specialized fields for assistance

 ## What's Left to Build

 ### Phase 1: Research and Design